 Having a valid Will is the best way to ensure that your assets will be taken care of and distributed as you intended.
-Otherwise, your estate will be distributed according to the law in your State.
+Otherwise, your estate will be distributed according to the law in your State and result in an outcome that you never wanted or expected.
 For many of our clients, the applicable law is that of the state of New South Wales, Australia.

 If you die without a legally valid Will, there’s no formal record of how you intend to distribute your estate or to whom you wish to distribute it to.